5 Things You Should Know About Hammertoe and Other Painful Toe Deformities

-They may suggest a crest pad or a Budin splint; each has an elastic band that goes around the crooked toe to bring a flexible hammertoe back into the corrected position.
+They may suggest a crest pad or a Budin splint; each has an elastic band that goes around the crooked toe to bring a flexible hammertoe back into the correct position.

 “Another option is an in-office flexor tenotomy, which is used to cut the overpowering tight muscle tendon to correct the muscle imbalance and reduce the deformity,” she says.

-“Toe deformities develop due to unsupported motion,” says Dr. Nicolosi.
-“So one thing you can do to prevent symptoms from worsening is to avoid non-supportive shoes, such as high heels and unsupported flip-flops.”
+“Toe deformities develop due to unsupported motion, so one thing you can do to prevent symptoms from worsening is to avoid non-supportive shoes, such as high heels and unsupported flip-flops.”

 She recommends a supportive shoe insert to control abnormal foot motion, as well as a supportive shoe.